-It also argues: "In general, risk declines rapidly from 17 to 21 and continues to decline through to the late 50s or early 60s before starting to increase again."
+It also argues: "In general, risk declines rapidly from 17 to 21 and continues to decline through to the late 50s/early 60s before starting to increase again."

-Specialist insurers for elderly drivers
+Specialist car insurance for elderly drivers

 Cheap car insurance for older drivers

-Gordon Morris, managing director of Age UK Enterprises, said: "Driving brings both freedom and independence to all ages, but it's particularly important to those in later life so it's crucial we help people go on driving as long as possible.
+Gordon Morris, managing director of Age UK Enterprises, said: "Driving brings both freedom and independence to all ages.
+But it's particularly important to those in later life, so it's crucial we help people go on driving as long as possible.

-"Given that those in later life use their cars so regularly it has never been more important for them to be able to access car insurance products that are specifically designed to best meet their individual needs and requirements."
+"Given that those in later life use their cars so regularly, it has never been more important for them to be able to access car insurance products that are specifically designed to best meet their individual needs and requirements."